messrobd/ItemCatalog-FullStack-ud088-ud330/README.md

   if the logged-in user is its creator

+Access the development server at http://3.8.154.247.xip.io/

 How to run the application

+Option 1: Using Vagrant and VirtualBox

 1. Fork the repo
-2. CD into the repo and run 'vagrant up' to bring up the vm
+2. CD into the repo and run 'vagrant up' to bring up the vm.
+The VagrantFile invokes a provisioning script that concludes by initialising the webserver
-3. 'vagrant ssh' into the vm and cd to /vagrant to access the shared folder
-4. run 'python views.py' to start serving (or python3, depending on your environment)
-5. browse to localhost:5000 to access the front page
+3. Access the site at localhost:8080.
+Some sample entries are provided

+Option 2: On Lightsail

+It has been set up using the following procedure.

+1. Copy the contents of tools/bootstrap.sh into a script file on the VM.
+This script clones the git repo into a predetermined APP_HOME directory
+  - Important: do change the APP_HOME directory without reading on
+2. CD to the APP_HOME directory, which should now have all the source files for the app
+3. change permissions on tools/provisioning.sh to allow it to be executed (chmod 764 tools/provisioning.sh)
+4. Run the script, which concludes by initialising the webserver (see Option 1)

+User 'grader' can in to 3.8.154.247

 Design

+A full list of dependencies can be found in requirements.txt

 Database

-Data is stored in a sqlite database configured via sqlalchemy and accessed from application code using sqlalchemy ORM.
+Data is stored in a postgresql database configured via sqlalchemy and accessed from application code using sqlalchemy ORM.
 Table definition and other db details can be found in models.py.

 Web server

-The web server is implemented using Flask.
+The webserver is apache2, serving a Python 3 mod_wsgi application using Flask.
 See views.py for the implementation of all handlers.

 In keeping with sqlalchemy recommendations [1], all handlers that involve database operations initialise and close their own db session.